madaan/madaan.github.io/_posts/2023-12-22-inference-compute.md

 ---

 **Acknowledgements:** Thanks to [Omar Khattab](https://omarkhattab.com/) for the helpful brainstorming meetings.
 We were planning to write a paper on this back in December 2023 (after meeting at Neurips), but couldn't find the time.
+I believe [DSPy](https://github.com/stanfordnlp/dspy) represents one approach to creating the transformations discussed in this post.

 <!--
 ### How do you create such transforms?